Sush1sui/Sush1sui/README.md

 - 🔭 I’m working on being better
 - 🌱 I’m currently looking to learn new things
-- ⚡ Fun fact: I'm always on a redemption arc
+- ⚡ Fun fact: I'm always on my redemption arc

 ---